samdejong86/CAEN-v1730-DAQ/README.md

       --posttrigger VAL          Set the post trigger
       --triggermode MODE         Set the trigger mode.
 Valid options are AND and OR.
+      --coincidencewindow WINDOW Set the length of the coincidence window, in multiples of 8ns.
+Maximum value is 15.

 ## Tutorial